 2. Kunal Shah

+He is another top Successful Indian College Dropout Entrepreneurs.
 He dropped out to start Freecharge.
 He co-founded Freecharge with Sandeep Tandon.
 Freecharge is a concept in the online recharging system.
-It offered a three-step recharge with exciting cash back offers.
+It offered a three-step recharge with exciting cashback offers.
 He founded the company in 2010.
 It was recently acquired by SnapDeal.
-He studied for his BA in Wilson College.
+He studied for his BA at Wilson College.
 He acquired a degree in philosophy and went onto study business management at NMIMS.
 But he dropped out.
 His first venture was Paisaback.
 This offered cash back from retailers.

 3. Mahesh Murthy

 He dropped out of Osmania University to sell vacuum cleaners.
 He went door to door to make sales.
 Post that he started writing.
 He wrote for Unilever, Pepsi and MTV among others.
 He also did a lot of creative ad campaigns and became a creative director.
 He created several top-notch commercials, which won him awards.
 He founded the ad agency Pinstorm in 2004.

 Pinstorm is a leading search engine marketing firm in Asia.
 He offered a ‘pay-for-performance’ model.
 This worked well with most corporate and was received well for a start-up.
 He has counselled in marketing for 29 years and spent over thirteen years helping start-ups.
 He has helped seed fund and founded over ten start-up ventures in India alone.
 He believes that entrepreneurs should “Dream Big.
 The earth’s the limit.”